ZahidGalea/cdc-with-debezium-in-minikube/README.md

 kubectl apply -f database/db.yml

 ## Important!
-# It exposes the service to make it work if your application if outside
+# It exposes the service to make it work if your application its outside
 # minikube service -n application-ns oracle18xe --url
-# Or you can expose a localhost port to the pod using: as example
-# kubectl port-forward svc/oracle18xe-svc 30007:1521

-# DB Credentials as System:
+# DB Credentials as system and sys:
 # usuario: system
 # pw: oracle

-# Tip to get into the running pod
-# kubectl exec --stdin --tty POD -- /bin/sh

 ```